Ding Xuexiang: Political career

 Ding moved into politics after obtaining his first cadre position, as the deputy director of the Shanghai Municipal Science and Technology Commission, in 1999.
 He became the head of Zhabei District of Shanghai in 2001.
 In 2004, he was appointed as the deputy director of the Organization Department of the Shanghai Municipal Party Committee and the director of the Personnel Bureau of the Shanghai Municipal People's Government.
 In 2006, he became the deputy secretary-general as well as the director of the General Office of the Shanghai Municipal Party Committee.

-In 2007, he was promoted to become the secretary-general, and became a member of the Municipal Standing Committee.
-In this position, he served as the chief of staff for four Shanghai Party secretaries; Cheng Liangyu, Han Zheng, Xi Jinping, and Yu Zhengsheng.
+In 2007, after winning Shanghai Party Secretary Xi Jinping's confidence, Ding was promoted to become the secretary-general, and a member of the Municipal Standing Committee.
+Ding also won the confidence and support of Yu Zhengsheng, who succeeded Xi as Shanghai Party Secretary.
 In 2012, he became the secretary of the Political and Legal Committee of the Municipal Party Committee.
 Ding was elected to the Central Committee as an alternate member at the 18th Party Congress in November 2012.

-Ding became the director of the CCP General Secretary's office in May 2013, responsible for aiding CCP General Secretary Xi Jinping.
-In 2016, Ding became a deputy director of the CCP General Office.
+Ding became the director of the CCP General Secretary's office in May 2013.
+He also became a deputy director of the CCP General Office.
+In 2016, Ding became the executive deputy director of the CCP General Office.
 Ding joined the Politburo and the Secretariat of the CCP in October 2017.
 In November 2017, he became the director of the CCP General Office while retaining the post of CCP General Secretary's office director (chief of staff).